jungle335/Quiz_App_React/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-<b>Rutele utilizate</b>
+<b>Rute utilizate</b>

 - /log-into - autentificare in aplicatie
 - /new-acc - crearea unui cont
 - /about - pagina utilizatorului ce are cateva optiuni (editare / stergere cont, stergere quiz etc.)
 - /search - pagina unde sunt afisati utilizatorii impreuna cu quiz-urile lor
-- /not-found - pagina care apare atunci cand o ruta este inexistenta sau gresita
+- /... - (aici ... inseamna orice ruta inexistenta sau gresita) apare pagina not Found